andrewevans0102/overwatch-challenge/README.md

 - When the project is deployed with CircleCI, Cypress is run in the pipeline with `npm run frontend-cypress-run`
 - When running the cypress tests for the frontend application, the npm module [start-server-and-test](https://www.npmjs.com/package/start-server-and-test) is used
 - The use of `http-get` was necessary with `start-server-and-test` because the frontend is an Angular Webpack project ([see special note here](https://www.npmjs.com/package/start-server-and-test#note-for-webpack-dev-server-users))
+- Cypress environment variables are loaded in from the  `cypress.json` file
+- Please checkout my blog post on [Cypress Testing](https://blog.angularindepth.com/how-cypress-makes-testing-fun-a56da1294285)

 ## Future Improvements
 Future improvements on the horizon (PR's Welcome!):